 - a series of tubing and clips used to secure both bags to the catheter

-- a wheeled stand that you can hang both bags from
+- a wheeled stand that you can hang the bags from

-An exchange begins by draining the old fluid into the waste bag.
-The new fluid is then drained into your peritoneal cavity.
-The process is painless and takes about 30-40 minutes to complete.
+A few hours later, the old fluid is drained into the waste bag.
+New fluid from a fresh bag is then passed into your peritoneal cavity to replace it, and left there until the next session.
+This process of exchanging the fluids is painless and usually takes about 30-40 minutes to complete.

 Automated peritoneal dialysis (APD)